Partido Socialista Logo

 What is Partido Socialista?

 It is a political party known for its socialist and social-democratic ideologies.
-The party advocates for social justice, equality, and state welfare provision.
+The party advocates for social justice, equality, and the provision of state welfare.
 It supports policies to redistribute economic resources, state ownership of key industries, and comprehensive social services such as healthcare and education.
 The Socialist Party operates within the framework of democratic socialism, striving to implement its principles through democratic means and participation in elections.
 The party often emphasizes workers’ rights, sustainable development, and international solidarity in its platform and policies.

 1973 – 1974